fmaste/Haskell/doc/EvaluationStrategies.md

 [Church and Rosser](https://www.ams.org/journals/tran/1936-039-03/S0002-9947-1936-1501858-0/)
-about reduction sequences and [Plotkin](https://doi.org/10.1016/0304-3975(75)90017-1) about parameter-passing techniques as foundation, we know that two different reduction sequence or evaluation strategy cannot lead to different computation results (minus non-termination).
+about reduction sequences and [Plotkin](https://doi.org/10.1016/0304-3975(75)90017-1) about parameter-passing techniques as foundation, we know that two different reduction sequences or evaluation strategies cannot lead to different computation results (minus non-termination).

 Non-termination is key.
 In most imperative languages different evaluation